 Increasing the Carer's Allowance earnings threshold in line with National Living Wage (NLW)

 A parent in this position may be tempted to cut their hours so their earnings do not increase.
-However, depending on your circumstances, cutting your hours to below 16 could mean you no longer qualify for Working Tax Credit.
+However, depending on your circumstances, cutting your hours could mean you no longer qualify for Working Tax Credit.
 This is particularly likely if you are a lone parent.

 If you are a working parent with a three-four year old, dropping your hours will also mean that you will no longer qualify for an extra 15 hours free childcare.